kiyoshisasano/llm-failure-atlas/README.md

 ```
 log
   → signals (pattern extraction)
-  → failure detection (matcher)
+  → failure detection (matcher — external or custom)
   → failure graph (Atlas)
   → causal interpretation + fix (debugger)
 ```

-The Atlas provides the **structure and detection**.
+The Atlas provides the **structure and pattern definitions**.
+Detection can be implemented against the YAML pattern files in `failures/`.
 The [debugger](https://github.com/kiyoshisasano/agent-failure-debugger) provides interpretation, explanation, fix generation, and auto-apply.

 ---